 Brushing and Flossing

 It’s more important than ever to brush and floss regularly when you have braces, so the teeth and gums are healthy during orthodontic treatment.
 Patients who do not keep their teeth clean may require more frequent visits to the dentist for a professional cleaning.
 Adults who have a history of gum disease should also see a periodontist during orthodontic treatment.
-Watch the video below on the proper care of braces during orthodontic treatment.

 Eating with Braces

 What can you eat?
 Let’s talk about what you shouldn’t eat!
 For the first day or so, stick to soft foods.
 Avoid tough meats, hard breads, and raw vegetables.
 You will need to protect your orthodontic appliances when you eat by avoiding particular foods listed below.

 Foods to Avoid

 - Chewy foods: bagels, hard rolls, beef jerky

 - Sticky foods: caramels, gum, suckers, skittles, sugary snacks